-So much of my work is metaphorically autobiographical, exploring the interplay between my life and art – my inner world.
+So much of my work is metaphorically autobiographical, exploring the interplay between life and art – my inner world.
 Stimulated by the exchange and interaction of ideas, I work between the boundaries of reality and imagination looking outward from inside; a synthesis of memory and myth.
-With the feminine principle at its heart, I am embracing the unity of life and nature, and by harnessing this energy, I celebrate human and animal form, my sexuality and the psychology of intimacy.
+I am embracing the unity of life and nature, and by harnessing this energy, I celebrate human and animal form, my sexuality and the psychology of intimacy.
 To me, the physical act of creation evokes ancient archetypes, totems, and mythical rites that create a calculated catharsis that challenges concepts of beauty and perceptions of truth and reality.
 My art explores the emotional effects of the unconscious; bringing into play a visual mashup of universal symbols, mysterious landscapes, and biomorphic forms that connect directly to my sexuality, spiritual awareness, and growth.
 The cosmic divine.